LuizaQueiroz1/Estudos/typeScript/typeScipt.md

 }
 ```

-Just added type annotations on person and date to describe what tipe of values greets can be called with.
+Just added type annotations on person and date to describe what type of values greets can be called with.

 But I need to keep in mind that I don't need ever describe what type o values the variable has, because the typeScript interprets with the type inferation